 A really cool thing about using this form is that after parents fill it out, I will have an instant spreadsheet of their answers!

 This will save me time and filing cabinet space!
+Plus, I can copy the email addresses right into my email lists!
+Super time saver!

 Now how will I get parents to my google form?